-Film Studies, Minor
+Film & Media Studies, Minor

-In touch with today’s multi-cultural, multi-mediated environment, SLU's film studies minor encourages broad visual literacy and connects these analytical skills with the expertise of various disciplines.
+The program is designed for students interested in film history, analysis, and production opportunities.
+In touch with today’s multicultural, multi-mediated environment, SLU's film and media studies minor encourages broad visual literacy and connects these analytical skills with the expertise of various disciplines.
 The program also promotes study abroad, particularly at Saint Louis University's campus in Madrid, Spain.

 - Media studies at the graduate level

-- Media production in film, television, and digital communication
+- Media production in film, television and digital communication

 - Advertising and professional writing